Burns from a Treadmill

 How Often Should I Inspect Fitness Equipment?

 Frequency for inspecting fitness equipment varies greatly depending on both the type and make of the fitness equipment.
 Since equipment at fitness facilities receive regular use it is recommended to inspect them at least once a week.
-Below you will find a convenient fitness equipment inspection checklist that will enable you to fill out the information necessary for each type of fitness equipment along with what specific components to inspect.
+Click here for a convenient fitness equipment inspection checklist that will enable you to fill out the information necessary for each type of fitness equipment along with what specific components to inspect.

 Leased Fitness Equipment